CoMakery/Portable-Reputation-Toolkit/README.md

 When all these characteristics are satisfied, money can be an effective store of value, unit of account, and medium of exchange.

-Reputation requires a different but related set of properties.
+Reputation requires a different but overlapping set of properties.
 A desirable reputation currency is:
 * Verifiable - Reputation is issued by an identity to another identity.
 Public and private keys are well suited to this.
 * Portable - Reputation can be moved from system to system with minimal friction.
 Portability increases the value of reputation.
 * Non-forgeable - Like currency, the account of the reputation issuer and receiver must be securely controlled.